May 13, 2025

 3. Can A Nurse Become A Doctor?

 A nurse can absolutely become a doctor, but there are no educational shortcuts.
-Going from RN to MD takes the same amount of time as it would for any regular application.
+Going from RN to MD takes the same amount of time as any regular application.
 A BSN degree will count as a bachelor’s degree in the case of an RN, which is a requirement for medical school.

 Final Thoughts: RN to MD

-Becoming a doctor also allows you to specialize in a certain area of medicine that interests you, which can increase job satisfaction.
-Additionally, your salary will increase significantly as a physician - no matter which time of physician you choose to become.
+Becoming a doctor also allows you to specialize in a particular area of medicine that interests you, which can increase job satisfaction.
+Additionally, your salary will increase significantly as a physician, no matter which type of physician you choose to become.
+If you’re an RN and you’re considering applying for medical school, consider contacting an experienced admissions advisor to help you through the process.

 Subscribe to Our Newsletter